| Rob Mumford is a 36-year-old New Zealander who has been

 expectant.
 It is exciting as everyone bangs their hands on the

+tables and sings.
 There is so much emotion, passion, pride, and expectation.

 Everyone cheers loudly when the teams walk onto the field

 and also when the Argentine national anthem is played.
+The game gets underway with Argentina straight onto attack,

 they create some good chances, Juan Pablo Sorin gets close